Aquarium CO2 Systems

 Essentially, what this means is without a source of Carbon Dioxide, your aquarium plants can't properly Photosynthesise to produce the sugars they need to survive.
 Or to put it another way: No CO2 = A Dead Plant.

 But how do you give your aquarium plants CO2?
-Thankfully, it's not as difficult as you might think; just as you use an air pump to pump Oxygen into your aquarium, you can buy kits to pump Carbon Dioxide into your aquarium.
+Thankfully, it's not as difficult as you might think; just as you use an air pump to pump Oxygen into your aquarium, you can buy Aquarium CO2 Systems to pump Carbon Dioxide into your tank.
 We'll look into that more further on.

 How CO2 Supermarket Can Help You

 Since 2010 we have been supplying the world's aquascapers with everything they need to create their own beautiful planted aquarium.
-For your convenience, we supply pre-bundled kits for diffusing CO2 in your aquarium water, and also complete aquarium fertiliser mixes that contain all of the required nutrients and elements to sustain vigorous plant growth in your aquarium.
+For your convenience, we supply pre-bundled CO2 Systems for diffusing CO2 in your aquarium water.

 - Easy CO2 Adapter (optional)